trumpowppc/trumpow/README.md

   follow planned and in-progress work for upcoming releases.
 * [GitHub Discussion](https://github.com/trumpowppc/trumpow/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the Trumpow Core software, the underlying protocols and the TRMP asset.
+  to discuss features, planned and unplanned, related to both the development of the TrumPOW software, the underlying protocols and the TRMP asset.

 ### Version strategy